-- list on page 2-113 - show listsize on page 2-184.
+- list on page 2-112 - show listsize on page 2-193.

-2.3.113 set os

-This command controls Operating System (OS) settings in the debugger.

-A Linux kernel connection must be established before you can use this command.

-set os option
+2.3.120 set os

-log-capture off Disables OS log capture and printing of Linux kernel dmesg logs to console.
+This command controls Operating System (OS) settings in the debugger. - Note - An OS aware connection must be established before you can use this command.
+Syntax set os option Where: Specifies additional options: option off Disables OS log capture and printing of Linux log-capture kernel dmesg logs to console.
 This is the default.

-on Enables OS log capture and printing to console.

-enabled auto Automatically enables OS support when a Linux

-kernel image is loaded into the debugger.
-Linux kernel images are detected by reading the members for the structure returned by the expression init_nsproxy.uts_ns->name.
+Enables OS log capture and printing to console. on - Note -This option automatically checks the connection state and, if required, stops the target before changing this setting. enabled Automatically stops the target and enables OS auto support when an OS image is loaded into the debugger.
+For example, Linux kernel images are detected by reading the members for the structure returned by the expression init_nsproxy.uts_ns->name.
 Unloading the image disables OS support.

-off Disables OS support.

-on Enables OS support.
-Use this option when the

-kernel image is already loaded into the debugger

-and the target is stopped.
+This is the default for Linux kernel connections.
+Automatically enables OS support when an OS deferred image is loaded into the debugger but only when the target next stops.
+Unloading the image disables OS support.
+This is the default for Real-Time Operating System (RTOS) aware connections. off Disables OS support.
+Enables OS support.
+Use this option when the OS on image is already loaded into the debugger and the target is stopped.
+Example set os log-capture on # Enable OS log capture and printing to console set os enabled off # Disable OS support in debugger

-Example 2-108 set os
+Example 2-115 set os